zaidtergaon1999/planet_assignment/README.md

 If Node.js is not installed, download it from the official site:
 👉 [https://nodejs.org/](https://nodejs.org/)

-Verify installation
+Verify installation:
 node -v
 npm -v

-2️⃣ Install Playwright and Project Dependencies
+###  2️⃣ Install Playwright and Project Dependencies

 Clone or download the repository, then open it in VS Code.